-- 85% of the CEO's total compensation shown in the table below for 2020 and 84% of the CEO's 2020 performance year compensation is equity-based and at-risk to the performance of the Company's stock price, with 100% of his compensation deferred for at least three years.
-Both the CEO's total compensation and the portion granted that is equity-based decreased in 2019 due to a shift in 2019 related to the timing for granting the CEO's performance share awards from the beginning to the end of the performance year.
-As a result, the CEO's performance share award for performance year 2019 was not granted in January 2019, but instead was part of the CEO's year-end incentive opportunity that was granted in early 2020 based on the Company's and the CEO's performance in 2019. - Amounts shown in the table below for the CEO for 2020 represent cash-settled RSUs granted in January 2020 and a deferred cash bonus awarded in February 2021 for 2020 performance.
-The CEO also was granted cash-settled RSUs and performance shares in February 2021 for the 2020 performance year, which are not shown in the table below. - Amounts shown in the "Stock Awards" column for 2020 also include cash-settled RSUs granted to the CEO in January 2020 for the 2019 performance year.
+- 84% of the CEO's total compensation shown in the table below for 2022 and 84% of the CEO's 2022 performance year compensation is equity-based and at-risk to the performance of the Company's stock price, with 100% of his compensation deferred for at least three years. - Amounts shown in the table below for the CEO for 2022 represent cash-settled RSUs granted in February 2022 and a deferred cash bonus awarded in January 2023 for 2022 performance.
+The CEO also was granted cash-settled RSUs and performance shares in January 2023 for the 2022 performance year, which are not shown in the table below. - Amounts shown in the "Stock Awards" column for 2022 also include cash-settled RSUs granted to the CEO in February 2022 for the 2021 performance year.